The Sandlot 2

-The Sandlot 2 (also known as The Sandlot 2: The Sandlot Continues and The Sandlot Kids 2 in some territories) is a 2005 American sports comedy film directed and narrated by David Mickey Evans.
-It is a direct-to-DVD sequel to The Sandlot and followed by another sequel two years later, The Sandlot: Heading Home.
+The Sandlot 2 is a 2005 American sports comedy film written, directed, and narrated by David Mickey Evans.
+It is the second film in The Sandlot franchise and a direct-to-DVD sequel to The Sandlot (1993).
+The film was followed by another sequel The Sandlot: Heading Home (2007).

 Plot

-In a flashback back to 1962, Benny becomes Benny "the Jet" Rodriguez.
+In a flashback to 1962, Benny becomes Benny "the Jet" Rodriguez.
 The story shifts to 1972, ten years after the events of The Sandlot.
 A new crop of five kids now reside in San Fernando Valley in Los Angeles and play baseball at the Sandlot.
-Johnnie Smalls (James Willson), the little brother of Scott Smalls, has heard the legend of a ferocious dog he calls "The Great Fear", that is one of The Beast’s offspring and is owned by Mr. Mertle, who lives behind the Sandlot.
-David Durango (Max Lloyd-Jones) becomes the leader of the team which consists of Tarquell (Neilen Benvegnu), Mac (Brett Kelly), Saul (Cole Evan Weiss) and his little brother, Sammy (Sean Berdy), referred to as "Fingers", because he is deaf.
+Johnnie Smalls, the little brother of Scott Smalls, has heard the legend of a ferocious dog he calls "The Great Fear", that is one of The Beast's offspring and is owned by Mr. Mertle, who lives behind the Sandlot.
+David Durango becomes the leader of the team which consists of Tarquell, Mac, Saul and his little brother, Sammy, referred to as "Fingers", because he is deaf.
 Behind the Sandlot, the Goodfairer family lives next to Mr. Mertle.

-Hayley Goodfairer (Samantha Burton), and her two friends, Jenny (McKenzie Freemantle) and Penny (Jessica King), compete with the boys over sharing the Sandlot.
+A new girl in the Sandlot named Hayley Goodfairer, and her two friends, Jenny and Penny, compete with the boys over sharing the Sandlot.
 When the girls refuse to leave, Johnnie suggests sharing it.
 All but David agree.
-The girls are actually amazing softball players, and Johnnie asks them to join their team.
-The kids play a game with a little league team led by David’s rival Singleton (Reece Thompson) to determine who gets the Sandlot.
+The girls are amazing softball players, and Johnnie asks them to join their team.
+The kids play a game with a little league team led by David's rival Singleton to determine who gets the Sandlot.
 When Singleton purposely hits Hayley, David punches him in retaliation and forces him and his team to permanently vacate the Sandlot.

 Mac hits the ball over the junk wall with his new aluminum bat he got as a birthday present.
 As the group is about to go through a hole in the fence to retrieve it, Johnnie stops them and tells them the story of "The Great Fear".
 He says there was a boy who loved the comic book hero, Rapid Rocket, and believed he could run as fast.
 One day, he walked past Mr. Mertle's house.
 Mertle had forgotten to lock the backyard gate.
 The Great Fear got out and chased the boy.
-It is unknown what happened to the boy, but soon after, Mertle built a wall of assorted junk to keep his dog in.
+It is unknown what happened to the boy, but soon after, Mr. Mertle built a wall of assorted junk to keep his dog in.
 If anything went over the fence, nothing came out.